Kapcode/TileMapCreator/README.md

-Simple tilemap editor. works with a claspath .jsonfile. this is for private use at the moment. if anyone is interested, i would be happy to implement features sutch as file exporting, but i use this directly inside of IntelliJ IDEA.
-Just pointless for me to do extra work for no reason.
+Simple tilemap editor.
+In very early stages at the moment, but check out Kapcode.us for some infoermation on whats up.
+My level.json is probobly not structured the same as yours, but don't let that limit you, This is just the begining.